openbabel/documentation/Features/Radicals.rst

-In addition, this extension interprets multiple lower case ``c`` without ring closure as a conjugated carbon chain, so that ``cccc`` is input as 1,3 butadiene.
-Lycopene (the red in tomatoes) is ``Cc(C)cCCc(C)cccc(C)cccc(C)ccccc(C)cccc(C)cccc(C)CCcc(C)C`` (without the stereo chemical specifications).
+In addition, this extension interprets multiple lower case ``c`` without ring closure as a conjugated carbon chain, so that ``cccc`` is input as 1,3-butadiene.
+Lycopene (the red in tomatoes) is ``Cc(C)cCCc(C)cccc(C)cccc(C)ccccc(C)cccc(C)cccc(C)CCcc(C)C`` (without the stereochemical specifications).
 This conjugated chain form is not used on output - except in the standard SMILES aromatic form, ``c1ccccc1`` benzene.

-It is interesting that the lower case extension actually improve the chemical representation in a few cases.
-The allyl radical C3H5 would be conventionally ``[CH2]=[CH][CH2]`` (in its explict H form), but could be represented as ``ccc`` with the extended syntax.
+It is interesting to note that the lower case extension actually improves the chemical representation in a few cases.
+The allyl radical C\ :sub:`3`\ H\ :sub:`5` would be conventionally ``[CH2]=[CH][CH2]`` (in its explict H form), but could be represented as ``ccc`` with the extended syntax.
 The latter more accurately represents the symmetry of the molecule caused by delocalisation.

-This extension is not as robust or carefully considered as standard SMILES and should be used with restraint.
-A structure which used c as a radical centre close to aromatic carbons can be confusing to read, and Open Babel's SMILES parser can also be confused.
-It recognizes ``c1ccccc1c`` as the benzyl radical, but it doesn't like ``c1cc(c)ccc1``.
+This extension is not as robust or as carefully considered as standard SMILES and should be used with restraint.
+A structure that uses ``c`` as a radical centre close to aromatic carbons can be confusing to read, and Open Babel's SMILES parser can also be confused.
+For example, it recognizes ``c1ccccc1c`` as the benzyl radical, but it doesn't like ``c1cc(c)ccc1``.
 Radical centres should not be involved in ring
-closure: for cyclohexyl radical ``C1cCCCC1`` is ok, ``c1CCCCC1`` is not.
+closure: for cyclohexyl radical ``C1cCCCC1`` is ok, but ``c1CCCCC1`` is not.

 .. |3-pentyl radical| image:: ../_static/Zigzag.png